Nicholas Kán: In the feudal anarchy

 Nicholas arbitrarily adopted the title of archbishop and vice-chancellor already in December 1276.
 However, some canons nominated Peter Kőszegi, an influential member of the rival baronial group to the position in March 1277.
 Pope John XXI summoned Nicholas to Rome per Lodomer, Bishop of Várad (today Oradea, Romania) the same month, but Nicholas refused to attend.
 After conducting an investigation, Pope John listed Nicholas' crimes in his letter in 1277.
 Accordingly, "the canons of Esztergom elected him as archbishop under the influence of threats, he kept them locked up in the cathedral all day, hungry and thirsty.
 In 6 years, he did not appear in Rome for a single summons.
 His violence manifested itself in several areas.
 He was accused of looting, arson, murder, and lack of education".
 Pope John died on 20 May 1277, and Pope Nicholas III succeeded him after a six-month vacancy.
 Nicholas retained his virtual position and became chancellor again.
 Nicholas participated in the general assembly at Rákos in May 1277, which declared Ladislaus to be of age.
 Later Stephen Báncsa, Archbishop of Kalocsa, who acted as de facto head of the Catholic Church in Hungary, summoned an ecclesiastic congregatio in Buda and excommunicated the leaders of the Saxon rebellion, which devastated the province of Transylvania.
-Ladislaus IV commissioned Nicholas Kán, who gained significant room for maneuver against Peter Kőszegi in these months, to lead a royal punitive expedition against the Saxons in Szeben region in 1278, in the same time with the defeat of the Geregye dominion in Tiszántúl, while the king launched a massive royal campaign against the Kőszegis in Transdanubia in the same time.
+Ladislaus IV commissioned Nicholas Kán, who gained significant room for maneuver against Peter Kőszegi in these months, to lead a royal punitive expedition against the Saxons in Szeben region in 1278, in the same time with the defeat of the Geregye dominion in Tiszántúl, while the king launched a massive royal campaign against the Kőszegis in Transdanubia at the same time.
 Nicholas' army captured the rebellious Nicholas Geregye's fortress at Adorján (now Adrian in Romania) in the first half of 1278, and marched into Transylvania, where defeated the Saxon rebels by early summer.